googleapis/google-cloudevents-python/README.md

 **Note**: Before generating the package, install and set up [quicktype](https://quicktype.io/) and Python 3.7+.

-To generate this package, clone the repository and run
+To generate this package, run

 ``` sh
 chmod +x gen.sh